jesus-aparicio/hash-instagger/README.md

 - Allow the user to request an ammount of tags per category
 - Make better, narrower wrapped tooltips and style them
 - Add a knapsack picking algorithm and let user choose optimization method
-- Remove selenium loader or replace it with a quicker (non-executable) HTML handler
 - Add a meaningful example for the startup loading
 - Add help file that details the usage and the methods